Lemon Meringue Cupcakes

 It may sound a bit odd, but I promise there is actually a trick to this!

-- First things first, when you’re at the store, don’t go for the larger lemons.
-I know it’s tempting, but generally… that size yields in quite a bit of rind.
-Not juice.
+• First things first, when you’re at the store, don’t go for the larger lemons.
+I know it’s tempting, but generally… that size yields quite a bit more rind than juice.

 How To Store